 The 5th Infantry Brigade in St Martin-de-Fontenay was also targeted 2nd Panzer Division units.
 Later that same day, the 9th SS’s heavy tank units advanced toward the same location.
 Both assaults were repulsed with heavy losses.

-According to his service file, Private Henry George Charles Shea was killed in action on July 27, 1944, likely during the Panzer attack on the village of Verrières.
-He was first buried at map reference 7E/5, 987813, and mistakenly listed as a member of the Royal Highland Regiment (Black Watch, Montreal).
+According to his service file, Private Henry George Charles Shea was wounded on July 27, 1944, likely during the Panzer attack on the village of Verrières.
+Admitted to No. 75 British General Hospital, he died of wounds before day's end.
+Henry was first buried at map reference 7E/5, 987813, and mistakenly listed as a member of the Royal Highland Regiment (Black Watch, Montreal).
 Subsequent entries corrected the error, properly identifying him as a member of the Royal Regiment of Canada.
 Henry’s remains were re-interred in Beny-sur-Mer Canadian War Cemetery, Calvados, France, on May 15, 1945.

 When word of Henry’s death reached his twin brother, William “Bill” wrote a letter to the Department of Defence.
 The correspondence, dated August 21, 1944, questioning the amount of infantry training that Henry—a former artillery soldier—received before entering combat.
 Bill had briefly served in the Canadian Army but was discharged because he was “flat-footed.”
 It is not known if he received a response.
 Following his return to civilian life, Bill earned a living as a barber in Guysborough town.
 He and his wife Christine Cameron raised a family of two children.
 Bill Shea passed away in 1987.